 Understanding the CMS Audit Process

-The CMS audit process for sponsors is excruciatingly time-consuming and complex.
+The CMS program audit process for sponsors is excruciatingly time-consuming and complex.
 CMS breaks its audit process down into four “Phases,” each of which has its own list of steps:

 Phase I: Audit Engagement and Universe Submission